 5 Steps to Handling Poor Performance on a Project Team

 When project teams work well, they can get a lot done.
-As long as a project manager has a good project plan and team members willing to work together, things tend to run smoothly.
+If a project manager has a good project plan and team members willing to work together, things can run smoothly.
 Necessary resources are obtained, deadlines are met, and quality is, at the very least, acceptable.

 When team members do not perform to agreed-upon norms and standards, a project’s timeline, quality, and budget are threatened.
 Poor performance on projects happens from time to time.
 When it does, project managers must deal with it quickly and effectively to minimize the damage it does to the project.
-Unaddressed poor performance does not go away on its own.
+Unaddressed poor performance can adversely affect a project.

 It is important to follow the steps in the order they’re presented until the performance issue is resolved.
-Once performance improves, a project manager no longer needs to follow the steps.
-If the problem arises again, the project manager may choose to start the steps over or pick up where he or she left off.
+If performance improves, the project manager no longer needs to follow the steps.
+If the performance problem arises again, the project manager may choose to start the steps over or pick up where they left off.
 A project manager must use professional judgment to decide which course of action to take.
-Advice from the project sponsor may be necessary.

 Address the Issue Directly with the Team Member

 The first step to addressing poor performance by a project team member is to bring the issue directly to the team member.
-Before involving anyone else, the project manager talks to the team member privately about what was agreed upon or expected and how the team member’s actions have not met those standards.
-Focus the conversation on the behavior and not the person.
-If the team member feels attacked, he or she is unlikely to listen to concerns.
+Before involving anyone else, the project manager should talk to the team member privately about expected performance and the manner in which the team member has not met those expectations.

 Sometimes, people do not know they are performing poorly and need to be told.
-Most people are willing to fix genuine problems when they are known.
-Wouldn’t you want to know if you were not meeting a colleague’s reasonable expectations?
+Most people are willing to fix genuine problems when they are brought to their attention.

 Give the Team Member a Chance to Correct Behavior

-Escalate the Issue to the Team Member’s Supervisor
+Escalate the Issue to the Team Member’s Report-To Manager

 Again, Give the Team Member a Chance to Correct Behavior

-After making the team member’s supervisor aware of the issue, you now need to give the team member another chance to correct his or her behavior.
+After making the team member’s manager aware of the issue, you should give the team member another chance to correct their behavior.

 Escalate the Issue to the Project Sponsor

-Like when you brought up the issue to the team member’s supervisor, lay out all the pertinent information for the sponsor.
-Go into the meeting with the project sponsor knowing what you want him or her to do.
 If you want one of the sponsor’s peers to counsel the team member, say so.
-If you want the team member replaced with someone else, say so.
+If you want the team member replaced with someone else, suggest it.
 The sponsor is there to support you and give you what you need for the project to be successful.
-Tell the project sponsor what you need.